RomainSeite/Project-Google-Books/README.md

 `DatasetGoogleBookAPI.json` : dataset for the collection

+`images` : hosts the images for this repo, one of the mindmap and 2 of the report, they are on this page

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ![report](images/ReportSummaryGoogleBookAPI.png?raw=true)